Contagious McKean--Vlasov problems with common noise: from smooth to singular feedback through hitting times: Rates of convergence

-where the last equality follows from the fact that $\gamma = (1 - \beta)/2$.
+where in the last equality we used $\gamma = (1 - \beta)/2$.
 This completes the proof. \end{proof}

-The works of Fasano et al.\ \cite{fasano1981new, fasano1983critical}, Di Benedetto et al.\ \cite{dibenedetto1984ill}, and Chayes et al.\ \cite{chayes1996hydrodynamic, chayes2008two} extensively investigate the supercooled Stefan cooling problem, focusing on the existence of a unique solution without blow-ups for all time or until the entire liquid freezes.
+The works of Fasano et al.\ \cite{fasano1981new, fasano1983critical}, Di Benedetto et al.\ \cite{dibenedetto1984ill}, and Chayes et al.\ \cite{chayes1996hydrodynamic, chayes2008two} extensively investigate the supercooled Stefan problem, focusing on the existence of a unique solution without blow-ups for all time or until the entire liquid freezes.
 Recently, Delarue et al.\ \citep{delarue2022global} established global uniqueness for the system described in \eqref{eq: THE SYSTEM BEING EXPLORED IN THE RATE OF CONVERGECNE SECTION}, under the condition that the density of the initial condition $X_{0-}$ undergoes only a finite number of changes in monotonicity.
-In fact, under this assumption, the loss is continuously differentiable on $(0,\,\gamma)$ for some $\gamma > 0$.
-Moreover, if the initial density has sufficient regularity, the loss will be continuously differentiable from the start.
-Motivated by these results, we next investigate the rate of convergence when the loss function is differentiable. \begin{proposition} Suppose we have a unique physical solution $(X, L)$ to \eqref{eq: THE SYSTEM BEING EXPLORED IN THE RATE OF CONVERGECNE SECTION} such that $L \in \mathcal{C}^1([0,\,t_{\mathrm{explode}}))$ for some $t_{\mathrm{explode}} \in (0,\,\infty]$.
-Then for any $t_0 \in (0,\,t_{\mathrm{explode}})$, there exists a constant $\Tilde{K} = \Tilde{K}(t_0)$ such that
+Under this assumption, the loss is continuously differentiable on $(0,\,t_{\mathrm{explode}})$ for $t_{\mathrm{explode}}$ defined in \eqref{eq: DEFINITION OF EXPLOSION TIME IN THE SETTING OF HOLDER REGULARITY NEAR THE BOUNDARY}.
+Moreover, if the initial density has sufficient regularity, the loss will be continuously differentiable down to $t=0$.
+Motivated by these results, we next investigate the rate of convergence when the loss function is differentiable.